Leadership

 Is Full Inclusion Actually Sustainable?
 Defining the True Cost of Ethical Leadership

 by Katarzyna Czapor For international school leaders, the call to full inclusion is often framed as an ethical imperative, yet its implementation frequently founders on the sharp rocks of budget and resources.
+As the Regional Head of SEND and Inclusion for a diverse group of schools in Malaysia, spanning preschools to IGCSE, across both national

 Is Full Inclusion Actually Sustainable?
 Defining the True Cost of Ethical Leadership Read More »